tardate/LittleArduinoProjects/README.md

-# 659 Little Electronic Art Projects
+# 660 Little Electronic Art Projects

-> Latest addition:sparkles: [Inverter-based Push Button Latch](./Electronics101/CD4069/PushButtonLatch) - A latching pushbutton circuit using a CMOS inverter (CD4069)
+> Latest addition:sparkles: [HamClock](./Radio/HamClock) - Exploring HamClock, the kiosk-style application that displays real time space weather, radio propagation models, operating events and other information particularly useful to the radio amateur.
+Trying it on macOS, Ubuntu and Raspberry Pi

 LEAP is just my personal collection of electronics projects - usually involving an Arduino or other microprocessor in one way or another.
 Some are full-blown projects, while many are trivial breadboard experiments, intended to learn and explore something interesting.